sjpierce/OST597.TEACH/README.md

 distributing the slides to my audience.

 There are two different types of users of this repository: myself and my audience.
-I assume the audience just wants copies of my slides,.
+I am an the only person editing the code in this repository and I assume the audience just wants copies of my slides, so I am omitting information about the structure of the repository and how to render the slides.

 ## Obtaining the Slides